ptomulik/testmd/README.md

   * it executes CLI commands necessary to query information from package repositories.
-The exact list of commands being executed depend on agent's OS and module's usage.
-Generally the following tools are used by `repoutil`'s:
+The exact list of commands being executed depend on agent's OS and module's usage, but generally they should be regarded as harmless.

+    The following CLI commands are currently used by `repoutil`'s:

     - on Debian: `apt-cache show|policy`, `aptitude show`,
     - on FreeBSD, OpenBSD, NetBSD:  `make -C /path/to/ports search`,